 Padraig Pearse was one of the leaders of the Easter Rising in Ireland

-, a pivitol event that changed Irish history forever.
+, a pivotal event that changed Irish history forever.

 Padraig Pearse was born in Dublin, on November 10, 1879